 \section{Introduction}

 The maximum independent set problem is, given a graph $G = (V, E)$, find the largest set of mutually non-adjacent vertices.
-The associated decision problem, to determine whether a graph contains an independent set of size at least $k$, was one of Karp's twenty-one problems originally proved to be \textsf{NP}-complete $\cite{KARP}$.
+The associated decision problem, to determine whether a graph contains an independent set of size at least $k$, was one of Karp's twenty-one problems originally proved to be \textsf{NP}-complete $\cite{KARP}$\footnote{In this work, as well as in others listed below, the planted clique problem is considered.
+Here we are describing these results in the equivalent point of view in which one wants to find a planted independent set in the complementary graph.}.
 More recent hardness of approximation results \cite{Zuck} show that, for every $\epsilon >0$, it is impossible to approximate maximum independent set to within $n^{1 - \epsilon}$ in the worst case, unless $\textsf{P} = \textsf{NP}$.

 The worst-case hardness of this problem has motivated the study of its average-case complexity and of its complexity in semi-random models that are intermediate between average-case analysis and worst-case analysis.